-ure made accordingly.

-1 2 3 4 5

-the management of social contribution processes and the organizational structure in the regarding the management of social contribution processes and the organizational structure. contribution processes and the organizational structure across the unit are implemented in line contribution processes and There are internalized, systematic, sustainable, and exemplary practices.
+1 2 3 4 5 contribution processes and the organizational structure in the regarding the management of social contribution processes and the organizational structure. contribution processes and the organizational structure across the unit are implemented in line contribution processes and There are internalized, systematic, sustainable, and exemplary practices.

-- Evidence of the management and organizational structure of societal contribution processes. - Evidence of the societal contribution governance model.
+- Evidence of the management and organizational structure of societal contribution processes.

+Evidence of the societal contribution governance model.

 Units conducting societal contribution activities and examples of their applications.

-Evidence of monitoring and improvement related to the functionality of the management and organizational structure of . - societal contribution processes.
-Evidence of standard practices and regulations, as well as unique approaches and practices developed by the unit based on • its needs.
+Evidence of monitoring and improvement related to the functionality of the management and organizational structure of societal contribution processes.

+Evidence of standard practices and regulations, as well as unique approaches and practices developed by the unit based on its needs.

 As a Faculty of Pharmacy, we come together with the Pharmacists' Association to contribute to society, and discussions are held regarding the future roles of students and current pharmacists.
-Protocols and agreements are planned being establish collaborations various [OD3]. to in areas Training is provided to students on topics of societal interest [OD3].
+Protocols and agreements are establish collaborations areas [OD3] being nlanned to various